-US cities, left behind in COVID-19 aid, look for lifeline in Biden era
+US cities, left behind in Covid-19 aid, look for lifeline in Biden era

-- According to the association, total balances were seen falling by $33.3 billion in fiscal 2021 compared to fiscal 2019 levels.

-WASHINGTON/REHOBOTH BEACH: In Washington's months-long political slugfest over who should get aid to counter the financial damage from the COVID-19 pandemic, there was at least one clear loser: local government.
+WASHINGTON/REHOBOTH BEACH, (Del.): In Washington’s months-long political slugfest over who should get aid to counter the financial damage from the Covid-19 pandemic, there was at least one clear loser: local government.

 The latest coronavirus bill for $892 billion in aid - painstakingly negotiated over months and begrudgingly signed into law last week by President Donald Trump - left a bad taste in some mayors’ mouths.